johnknoop/TinyDancer/README.md

-TinyDancer is a high-level abstraction layer on top of the [Azure Service Bus client](https://www.nuget.org/packages/Microsoft.Azure.ServiceBus/).
+TinyDancer is a high-level abstraction layer on top of the [Azure Service Bus client](https://www.nuget.org/packages/Microsoft.Azure.ServiceBus/) with some convenient features such as handling multiple types of messages, fault tolerance etc.

 ## Install
 	PM> Install-Package TinyDancer